17th annual / 2025 Ashfield Filmfest

 “One of the most important female bands in American Rock has been buried without a trace: Fanny.
 They were one of the finest f#*@king bands of their time.
 They’re as important as anybody else who’s ever been, ever.”

 June later went on to establish the Institute of Musical Arts (IMA) in Goshen.
-On Friday, September 19, the Ashfield FilmFest is thrilled to screen the 2021 biographical film Fanny: The Right to Rock,
+On Friday, September 19, the Ashfield FilmFest was thrilled to screen the 2021 biographical film Fanny: The Right to Rock.

 Saturday’s Short Film Competition

-On Saturday, September 20, the community gathers for the short film competition and the excitement of watching a juried collection of community-created films with big sound on a big screen.
-We hope to see you (and your film entry!) there!
+On Saturday, September 20, the community gathered and packed the town hall for the short film competition where they watched a juried collection of community-created films on the big screen.
+Here is this year’s list of prize winners.

 Find details on our submissions page.